- About Us

 - SW Climate

-Drought: While monsoon precipitation has brought some short-term relief to parts of the Southwest, long-term drought conditions continue to plague all of Arizona and New Mexico.
+Drought: Monsoon precipitation has brought some short-term drought relief to parts of Arizona and New Mexico, but drought remains widespread and intense.

 Southwest Climate Outlook Staff